KalebKE/ME7Tuner/README.md

 ### Example of MAF underscaling

 The PMAS HPX slot sensor comes with a transfer function which I also found to be underscaled.
-This [Nefarious Motosports topic](http://nefariousmotorsports.com/forum/index.php?topic=382.0) also provides what is presumably and older version of the transfer function.
+This [Nefarious Motosports topic](http://nefariousmotorsports.com/forum/index.php?topic=382.0) also provides what is presumably an older version of the transfer function.
 I found both transfer functions to be underscaled in the open-loop areas similiar to the 100mm housing with a Hitachi sensor.

 ![alt text](http://kircherelectronics.com.23.38-89-161.groveurl.com/wp-content/uploads/2019/02/hpx_curve.png "Underscaled 87mm housing")